riya21parikh/340_reclassification/README.md

 7. **Final Model**:
    - Reclassified the top **10% of predictions** below 0.5 and retrained the model with updated labels.
-   - Used the best VGG16 configuration (moderate augmentation, pre-trained weights, frozen layers).
+   - Used the best VGG16 configuration.

 ---